ferdaousse/mini_projet_vagrant-docker/README.md

 OKey, now all you have to do is to open geoserver sign in, add a new store choose the option "Postgis data base" and in the connexion parameters:
 - Replace local host by the ip of your container
 - Replace port by the port used in you posgres container
 - User, password:postgres,postgres (or the user name and the password you choosed while instaling posgreserver)
 - Click on save
+How to get the ip adress of a container
+====
+- Type "docker ps" To display all you running containers
+- Type "docker inspect name of container" you can fin the ip adress you are looking for under the name "IPAddress" ps : you can just type the first two letters of the container's name .

 Now you have to publish your layer and you can visualise it !!!